Why SSH Security Matters for Ubuntu Servers

 sudo apt install openssh-server -y

-Start the SSH service and enable it to start on boot:
+Start the SSH service and ensure it starts automatically on boot:

 sudo systemctl start ssh